-Longer Time in Debt
+Longer time in debt

 Some lenders will offer to decrease your payments by extending the length of your loan, but a longer term means more money spent on interest payments.
 Ideally, refinancing should not only reduce your monthly payments but also the time it will take you to repay the loan.

-When to Refinance
+When to refinance

+When your credit has improved.
 If you’re keeping up with payments on your current loan and your credit score has improved, you’ll likely be offered a better rate and qualify for more favorable terms on a new loan.

-How to Refinance
+How to refinance

-Once you’ve identified a new loan, run the numbers and see how much you stand to save.
+Lock in your rate.
 If you find that the savings on the new loan is worth the up-front investment, refinancing may be the right choice for you.
 Move forward with the lender by locking in your new rate and start the refinancing process.

 In many cases, the goal of refinancing is to get a lower interest rate and save money over the life of the loan.
 But it could also help take away some of your financial stress by lowering your monthly payments and giving you more time to pay back the loan.
 Everyone’s situation is unique, so take the time to review your goals and make sure that the loan you are considering could actually help you achieve it.
 Then, make sure you find the right lender, with rates and terms that fit you.